englercj/harvest-engine/docs/he_project_kdl/nodes/configuration_node.md

 Defines a build configuration for a project.

 Configurations have arbitrary names and offer one axis of configuration for your project.
 The other axis is [`platform`](platform_node.md).
 If no configurations are specified in the project structure, then two default configurations are generated: `Debug` and `Release`.

-These will be configured to reasonable default settings to support debugging in `Debug` and a fast runtime in `Release`.
+By default a configuration named `Debug` will disable optimizations and a configuration named `Release` will enable optimizations.
+This can be easily overridden by specifying custom settings as shown in the example below.

 ## Arguments